damosull/cypress-cucumber/README.md

 All Github Actions CI Pipelines are available in the `.github/workflows` folder.
 Currently we have 2:

-- `daily-regression.yml`(link to be added) - Triggered when code is pushed to this repository, & is scheduled to run every day.
+- [daily-regression.yml](.github/workflows/daily-regression.yml) - Triggered when code is pushed to this repository, & is scheduled to run every day.
 - `adhoc-tags.yml` (link to be added) - Manually triggered.
 You specify if you want to run all `@Smoke` or `@Regression` tests.
+- `adhoc-full-command.yml` (link to be added) - Manually triggered.
+You specify the full run command by updating the default one.

 <br/>